powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 This tutorial will guide you through creating a new 'Powerhouse project', which primarely consists of a document model and its editor.
 You'll be using Connect locally, known as 'Studio mode'.

 ## Prerequisites
-- ph-cmd installed: `pnpm install -g ph-cmd`
+- Powerhouse CLI installed: `pnpm install -g ph-cmd`
 - Node.js and pnpm installed
 - Visual Studio Code (or your preferred IDE)
 - Terminal/Command Prompt access